OpenPrinting/cups/DEVELOPING.md

 All source code utilizes block comments within functions to describe the operations being performed by a group of statements; avoid putting a comment per line unless absolutely necessary, and then consider refactoring the code so that it is not necessary.
-C source files use the block comment format ("/* comment */") since many vendor C compilers still do not support C99/C++ comments ("// comment"):
+C source files can use either the block comment format ("/* comment */") or the C99/C++ "//" comment format, with the block comment format being preferred for multi-line comments:

     /*
-     * Clear the state array before we begin...
+     * Clear the state array before we begin.
+Make sure that every
+     * element is set to `CUPS_STATE_IDLE`.
      */

      for (i = 0; i < (sizeof(array) / sizeof(sizeof(array[0])); i ++)
        array[i] = CUPS_STATE_IDLE;

-    /*
-     * Wait for state changes on another thread...
+     // Wait for state changes on another thread... do
-     */

-     do
      {
        for (i = 0; i < (sizeof(array) / sizeof(sizeof(array[0])); i ++)